 Measuring the impact of coded coupons

 Within the new segmentation section in the Seller Hub Marketing tab, you’ll have access to data to monitor your campaign activity.
-In the future, you’ll see more reporting capability for you to measure the success of your campaigns.
+In the future, you’ll see additional reporting capabilities that you’ll be able to use to measure the success of your campaigns.

 As part of the expansion of Promoted Listings portfolio, Promoted Listings will be rebranded to Promoted Listings Standard.
 It’ll still remain a cost-per-sale model so you’ll only pay when you sell.
 You’ll be introduced to the beta version of eBay's new cost-per-click campaign type, Promoted Listings Advanced.
 This will offer you preferred access to the top spot in search results, across eBay on desktop, mobile and on the eBay app.
 It will also offer keyword selection, and provide you with the control you need to help increase your sales.

 When: Fourth quarter 2021